Iodine: benefits, dosage, contraindications

 ✪✪✪✪

-The analysis of clinical studies suggests that the application of cadexomer iodine to venous leg ulcers for 4 to 6 weeks, along with compression, increases the rate of complete healing compared to standard treatment.
+Analysis of clinical studies suggests that applying cadexomer iodine to venous leg ulcers for 4 to 6 weeks, combined with compression, increases the rate of complete healing compared with standard treatment.
 However, the use of cadexomer iodine was associated with more adverse effects than standard care.

 Posologie